erchaves/tab-ghost/readme.md

 Hi there.
-This little script is a ghost that haunts your browser tab and sends little messages.
+This mini script is a ghost that haunts your browser tab and sends little messages.